alexcouper/django-angular-docker-circleci-opsworks/README.md

   - *LOG_AGGREGATE_HOST* and *LOG_AGGREGATE_PORT* the hostname and port of the log aggregation service (e.g. papertrail)

+  - *LOG_ROUTER_SYSTEM_NAME* this is the name given at the start of each routed log entry

   - *OW_APP_STACK_ID* and *OW_APP_APP_ID* IDs for the OpsWork app which runs the review-app containers and the deploy of which CI will trigger